acmorg/acmorg.github.io/organizers/guide.md

 ### Getting Started

+* talk to good speakers at conferences and seminars to other groups and try to convince them to come speak to your group.
+* It’s much easier to get an email response when you’ve already spoken to a potential speaker in person.
+* When you meet a potential speaker at another event or conference, this also gives you a chance to casually screen them for both knowledgeability and presentation skills
 * There are always more topics and speakers than times available in a season
 * Make the event presenter-oriented since it is harder to find a speaker than a topic
 * Presentations are not expected to be academic presentations of papers